IBM/charts/repo/ibm-helm/ibm-devops-prod.md

 ## Upgrade

-Upgrading from releases prior to v11.0.3 is not support - for older versions first upgrade to an intermediate release.
+Releases prior to v11.0.8 cannot be upgraded directly; you must first upgrade to an intermediate release.

 Before performing your upgrade RabbitMQ flags must be enabled on a running install: